Translate this Page

 Within limited areas in Jakarta, primarily in middle and upper class housing complexes, apartment and commercial complexes cable television is available through First Media, Astro and Indovision.
 If you're lucky enough to be in an area in which the fibre option and coaxial cable has already been laid, you can subscribe and have access to many major international channels in your home without having to make the expensive purchase of a satellite receiver equipment.
 The programming is current, features international channels and includes news, music, movies, documentary, cartoon, sports, family entertainment and local channels.

-Another advantage of a cable television subscription is that their multimedia cable may be able to provide broadband Internet access in your home.
+Another advantage of a cable television subscription is that their multimedia cable can provide broadband Internet access in your home.
 Check with the companies to see what they offer.
 Foreign programming dominates the cable TV channels in Indonesia, though there are some efforts being made to introduce local content (Indonesian programming) as well.

 Cable TV is also available in Surabaya.
 Two firms offer cable TV and broadband connections in major hotels in Bali.